jiogallardy/BapsfShotServer/README.md

 A repo for a flask server for the BAPSF facility

-Created by Jio Gallardy
+Created by Jio Gallardy and Phil Travis

 See notes and documentation below:
+***

-*To do :
+To do :
-	*Get live images to be displayed
+1. Get live images to be displayed
-	*Channel live data properly from MSI
+2. Channel live data properly from MSI
-	*Make CSS and JS nice
+3. Make CSS and JS nice
-	*Plug in and get it running on external, non-local devices
+4. Plug in and get it running on external, non-local devices